felixfontein/ansible-acme/README.general-parameters.md

 - `acme_certificate_acme_account`: Path to the private ACME account key.
 Either this or `acme_certificate_acme_account_content` must always be specified.
 See [here](./README.acme-account.md) for information on creating one.
 - `acme_certificate_acme_account_content`: Content of the private ACME account key.
 Either this or `acme_certificate_acme_account` must always be specified.
+- `acme_certificate_acme_account_uri`: Instead of determining the account URI from the account key, assumes the given account URI.
+Optional.
 - `acme_certificate_acme_directory`: The ACME directory to use.
 Default is `https://acme-v02.api.letsencrypt.org/directory`, which is the current production ACME v2 endpoint of Let's Encrypt.
 - `acme_certificate_acme_version`: The ACME directory's version.
 Default is 2.